-This year marks the 37th year for the Montrose Blueberry Festival, which is two days of bargain hunting, book shopping, bakes sales, crafts, games, a Civil War re-enactor camp and so much more.
-The best part is that all of the proceeds go directly to support the Susquehanna County Historical Society and Free Library Association.
+This year marks the 38th year for the Montrose Blueberry Festival, which is two days of bargain hunting, book shopping, bakes sales, crafts, games, a Civil War reenactor camp and so much more and the best part of all is that every single penny goes directly to support the Susquehanna County Historical Society and Free Library Association.

-The Montrose Blueberry Festival will be held on Friday, August 5th and Saturday, August 6th from 9am-4pm both days on the Village Green between Lake Avenue and Monument Street in Montrose.
+The Montrose Blueberry Festival will be held on Friday, August 5th and Saturday, August 5th from 9am-4pm both days on the Village Green between Lake Avenue and Monument Street in Montrose.

 Note: The Montrose Blueberry Festival isn’t able to accept large appliances, large furniture, or exercise equipment for their white elephant sale.
 They’re also not able to accept clothing donations and encourage you if you have clothing donations to take them to Interfaith.
 If you’ve got books you’d like to donate, you can take them directly to the Susquehanna County Historical Society which is located at 18 Monument Street in Montrose.